MohammedDadapeer/Broadband-outage-detection/README.md

 About Data:
 There are 7 CSV files provided to us, they are described below:

-● train_data.csv: It has a unique event id for each observation of the outage_duration in a particular area_code
+● train_data.csv: It has a unique event id for each observation of the outage_duration in a particular area_code.

 ● test_data.csv: Similar to the train dataset, we are provided with an id and an area_code, we are expected to predict the outage_duration for each of the records.
 (This will be provided to you later on 4th July)